-Because of the emphasis on providing continuity of care to pregnant woman, the majority of pregnancy care at GSMC is with the GP obstetrician (GPO).
-That is, most of a woman’s pregnancy care, including the birth and hospital stay, will be provided by her GPO.
+Because of the emphasis on providing continuity of care to pregnant woman, the majority of pregnancy care at GSMC is with your GP obstetrician (GPO).
+Our current GP obstetricians are Drs Esha Gopee, Lauren Downie, Patrick Ruane and Louise Sterling.

 Whilst all care is individualised to a woman’s specific needs, there are some common elements to pregnancy care for all women.

-Initially a pregnancy needs to be confirmed to be alive and in the correct location, and an assessment made as to whether there are any features of the woman’s health that requires specific care.
-Your doctor performs this assessment by asking many questions about a woman’s current health, medical history, family history and social situation, performing a physical examination and by ordering specific tests including blood, urine and ultrasound scans.
-It is recommended that this assessment occurs in the first few months of pregnancy, usually around eight to 10 weeks of pregnancy, and we recommend a longer appointment booking for this “new” antenatal” visit.
+Initially a pregnancy needs to be confirmed to be alive and in the correct location within the uterus (womb), and an assessment made as to whether there are any features of the woman’s’ health that requires specific care.
+This assessment is done through asking lots of questions about a woman’s current health status, medical history, family history and social situation, performing a physical examination and by ordering specific tests including blood and urine tests and ultrasound scans.
+It is recommended that this assessment occurs in the first few months of pregnancy, usually around eight to 10 weeks gestation, and we recommend a longer appointment booking for this ‘new” antenatal’ visit.

-It would then be common to see women monthly until 28 weeks of pregnancy, then fortnightly until 36 weeks of pregnancy.
+After the initial visit it would then be common to see women monthly until 28 weeks of pregnancy, then fortnightly until 36 weeks of pregnancy.
 Finally, women are seen weekly until the baby is born.
-These “review” antenatal visits require a routine appointment booking.
+These ‘review’ antenatal visits require a routine appointment booking.

-It is usual for women having pregnancy care at GSMC to also have involvement with our clinic nursing and hospital midwifery staff throughout the pregnancy.
+It is usual for women having pregnancy care at GSMC to also have involvement with our clinic nursing and midwifery staff throughout their pregnancy.
 In addition to this, all women planning on birthing their baby at West Gippsland Hospital will be offered one or two ‘booking appointments’ with a hospital midwife to complete paperwork, arrange antenatal education and to discuss birth, feeding and early parenting plans.

-While a mother is in hospital with her baby, their GPO will visit daily and organise her ongoing care.
-All women are offered a follow up home visit by one of the hospital based midwives through the extended postnatal care “EPC” program (please note that if you live outside of the Baw Baw Shire this will be provided by midwives from another hospital).
+Whilst a mother is in hospital with her baby, the obstetric team and hospital midwives will care for them.
+All women are offered a follow up home visit by one of the hospital-based midwives through the extended postnatal care ‘EPC’ program (please note that if you live outside of the Baw Baw Shire this will be provided by midwives from another hospital).

 A final visit is recommended for mothers and babies around 6-8 weeks post birth.
-This is to ensure that mother and baby have recovered from birth normally, that the baby is thriving, that preventative care is up to date (cervical screening, contraception, immunisations etc).
+This is to ensure that mother and baby have recovered from birth normally, are thriving, and that preventative care is up to date (cervical screening, contraception, immunisations etc).

 GSMC is primarily a private billing clinic.
 This means that consultation fees are charged at the time of the visit.

-There are reduced fees for Health Care Card holders, and all pensioners and children under the age of 16 years are bulk-billed (no fees are charged).
+There are reduced fees for Health Care Card holders.
+All pensioners and children under the age of 16 years are bulk-billed (no fees are charged).

 Please note that there are no fees charged to patients for their hospital based pregnancy care.

 There is a lot of information and advice available to women when they are planning a pregnancy, are pregnant, or have recently given birth.
 Often this is helpful, sometimes it is not!
-Below are some links to resources that are of high quality, evidence based and recommended by our clinic.
+Below are links to a list of resources that are of high quality, evidence based and recommended by our clinic.